Running Effective Retrospectives

-Part I: 6 Common Obstacles to Conquer
+Part I: 4 Benefits and 6 Obstacles to Consider

 If you’ve been part of an agile team for any length of time, you’ve probably sat through your share of sprint retrospectives.
 How you feel about them probably depends on how good your organization was at fostering an environment where openness and honesty is balanced with rigor and process, to turn effective retrospectives into a driving force within the company.